 Getting to Canmore

-Canmore is a 1-hour drive west from Calgary.
+Canmore is a 1-hour drive west of Calgary.
 Greyhound (1 800 661 8747) services Canmore from points east and west along the Trans-Canada Highway.

 Frequent shuttles connect Calgary International Airport and Canmore.